Dynamic Novel View Synthesis in High Dynamic Range: Experiments

 We compare HDR-4DGS with latest alternatives: HexPlane \citep{hexplane}, 4DGS \citep{4dgs}, HDR-HexPlane \citep{hdr-hexplane}, HDR-NeRF \citep{hdr-nerf} and HDR-GS \citep{hdr-gs}.
 HDR-HexPlane preliminarily explores dynamic HDR synthesis by extending HexPlane with exposure conditioning and a static Sigmoid tone mapper.
 However, it lacks HDR supervision and omits explicit evaluation of HDR outputs, all of which have been addressed here for both fair comparison and completeness.

-Although HDR-GS and HDR-NeRF were originally designed for static scenes, we adapt and train them on dynamic scenes to underscore the importance of explicit spatial modeling in dynamic HDR reconstruction.
-All models are evaluated with their official implementations to ensure optimal performance.
+Although HDR-GS and HDR-NeRF were originally designed for static scenes, we adapt them on dynamic scenes to underscore the importance of explicit spatial modeling in dynamic HDR reconstruction.
+All models are tested with their official implementations to ensure optimal performance.

 {\bf Results.} Tab. \ref{tab:results:syn} and Tab. \ref{tab:results:real} present the results for both LDR and HDR DNVS on HDR-4D-Syn and HDR-4D-Real, respectively.
 HDR-NeRF encounters numerical instability during training when both LDR and HDR supervision are applied simultaneously, frequently leading failed optimization.
 Meanwhile, 4DGS struggles to reconstruct HDR scenes on HDR-4D-Real under HDR-only supervision, as ground-truth HDR images generated via 2D methods lack multi-view consistency.
 We highlight the following key findings, focusing on HDR DNVS performance: